 Why flat roofing issues are so common in Hertfordshire

-Hertfordshire has a mix of older housing stock, post-war builds, and modern extensions.
+Hertfordshire has a mix of older housing stock, post-war builds, and modern extensions, and our roofers in Hertfordshire see them all.
 Flat roofs are often added later, rather than designed as part of the original structure, which is where problems begin.

 The most common issues we see locally come from: